-Changes to research Project Orders are approved by the GISERA Director, acting with authority provided by the GISERA Management Committee or Research Advisory Committee, in accordance with the GISERA Agreement (http://www.gisera.org.au/contract.html).
+Changes to research Project Orders are approved by the GISERA Director, acting with authority provided by the GISERA National Research Management Committee, in accordance with the National GISERA Alliance Agreement.

 The table below details variations to research Project Order.

 Register of changes to Research Project Order